marginnoteapp/ohmymn-docs/guide/modules/autotranslate.md

 # AutoTranslate

-One of the features of OhMyMN is the interaction between the various modules.
-AutoTranslate is already present in AutoComplete and is used for contextual translation.
-Although I have written about the need to set up AutoTranslate, it seems that not many people care about it.
 The primary role of AutoTranslate is to auto translate  during excerpting (the result of the translation is saved as a separate comment).

 ![](https://testmnbbs.oss-cn-zhangjiakou.aliyuncs.com/pic/ed1df2deb0a2aff5ad680bd12cb7fc847bbd6f72.gif?x-oss-process=base_webp)